ddseo/initial-load-benchmarker/README.md

 # initial-load-benchmarker
 CLI to measure the first-time load speed and related metrics for any website.
 Originally created to measure the impact of bundling policy on performance.

-Currently, results are directly outputted to the CLI.
+Currently, the resulting HAR file is outputted in the directory `initial-load-benchmarker/build`, and metrics are outputted directly to the CLI.
 In the future, may add support for automatic generation of infographics and reports.

 ## Setup
 ```